strangeproblem/strangeproblem.github.io/words.md

 ## On culture

 Culture is equivalent to identity.
 All the problems that I complained identity has, culture also has.
 Therefore I recommend culture being avoided in excess.

-# On facts and lies

-I hope I've made the case that truth is good.
-But what is true and what is false is not always so simple.

-It's possible to be misleading by stating true facts, and this is as bad as lying.
-Also, telling certain lies is sometimes justifiable, if it leads people to better understands.
-I will illustrate these two points.

-Consider a scenario with two characters: Nancy and Debbie.
-Nancy asks Debbie: "Do you have five children?".
-Debbie does in fact have five children, but Debbie responds "I have a child."

-In this situation, Debbie has said a true fact: Debbie does in fact have a child.
-However, Nancy is likely to interpret this response as meaning "I have exactly one child but not five."
-Debbie has not lied, but Debbie has been misleading by ommitting information.
-Debbie has led Nancy to the same incorrect conclusion that would have happened if Debbie had simply lied and said "No, I only have one."
-In other words, being misleading with truth facts in this case is equivalent to lying.

-Politicians do this all the time: say a thing which is technically true but likely to mislead people who don't think carefully.
-This is just as unethical as lying.

-Before I go on, you might object by asking me: "Isn't Nancy at fault for not thinking carefully about what Debbie said?"

-It is true that when faced with a potentially malicious person, it is in Nancy's best interest to act with prudence.
-However, it would be a better world if that was unnecessary and Debbie had not been misleading in the first place.
-Debbie did something Debbie *should* not have done -- therefore, Debbie acted unethically, which is what this document is concerned with.